 Simplifi automatically monitors your spending behavior and produces helpful reports based on your transactions.
 Over time, you’ll be able to watch your net worth and savings increase.

-Here’s where Simplifi stands out from Mint.
+Here’s where Simplifi stands out.
 In order to be a Simplifi member, you’ll either have to pay $39.99 each year or $3.99 monthly.
 For that price, you’ll have access to customer support over the phone or live chat.
 You also won’t get hit with any marketing solicitations.

 Signing Up and Getting Started